How Does the Prime Rate Affect you?

 Understanding the Prime Rate in Canada:

 The Prime Rate is the interest rate that major banks in Canada use to set interest rates for variable loans/mortgages and lines of credit.
-It’s influenced by the Bank of Canada’s overnight rate, which is the rate at which banks borrow and lend to each other overnight.
+It’s influenced by the Bank of Canada’s Overnight Rate, which is the rate at which banks borrow and lend to each other overnight.

 Consider the prime rate as the foundation upon which these other interest rates are built.
 As the prime rate in Canada fluctuates, the interest rate you pay on your adjustable/variable rate mortgage also adjusts accordingly.